Hyppo-X: A Scalable Exploratory Framework for Analyzing Complex Phenomics Data: Introduction

-Consider the case of plant phenomics \citep{bilder_phenomics:_2009, houle_phenomics:_2010}.
-Understanding how different crop \emph{genotypes} ($G$) interact with \emph{environments} ($E$) to produce varying different performance traits (\emph{phenotypes} ($P$)) is a fundamental goal of modern biology ($G\times E\rightarrow P$) \citep{aspb_unleashing_2013,martin_plant_2013}.
-To address this fundamental albeit broad goal, plant biologists and farmers have started to widely deploy an array of high-throughput sensing technologies that measure tens of crop phenotypic traits on the field (e.g., crop height, growth characteristics, photosynthetic activity).
-These technologies, comprising mostly of camera and other recording devices, generate a wealth of images (visual, infrared, thermal) and time-lapse videos, that represent a detailed set of observations of a crop population as it develops over the course of the growing season.
-Additionally, environmental sensors help in collecting daily field conditions that represent the growth conditions.
+Consider the case of plant phenomics \cite{bilder_phenomics:_2009,houle_phenomics:_2010}.
+Understanding how different crop varieties or \emph{genotypes} ($G$) interact with \emph{environments} ($E$) to produce different varying performance traits (\emph{phenotypes} ($P$)) is a fundamental goal of modern biology ($G\times E\rightarrow P$) \cite{aspb_unleashing_2013,martin_plant_2013}.
+To address this fundamental albeit broad goal, plant biologists and farmers have started to widely deploy an array of high-throughput sensing technologies that measure tens of crop phenotypic traits in the field (e.g., crop height, growth characteristics, photosynthetic activity).
+These technologies, comprising mostly of camera and other recording devices, generate a wealth of images (visual, infrared, thermal) and time-lapse videos that represent a detailed set of observations of a crop population as it develops over the course of the growing season.
+Additionally, environmental sensors help in collecting daily field measurements that represent the growth conditions.
 Furthermore, through the use of sophisticated genotyping technologies, the genotypes of the different crop varieties are also cataloged.
-Fig.~\ref{fig:phenomics_table} shows a table view of a typical phenomics data set.